FOGProject/fog-docs/troubleshooting/troubleshoot_ftp.rst

     userlist_enable=NO
     tcp_wrappers=YES
     seccomp_sandbox=NO

 To edit:

 ::

     vi /etc/vsftpd.conf

 Explanation of settings:

 ::

     man vsftpd

+.. admonition:: info

-.. info:: Instructions for using VI: :ref:`vi`
+- Instructions for using VI: :ref:`vi`

 Disable and Verify Firewall
 ===========================